 Ōhora Benzaiten’s Inner Shrine

 At the back of the temple, there is an Inner Shrine (奥の院).
-The shrine’s legend suggested that the shrine was erected as a sign of appreciation to a god named Uga (宇賀).
+The shrine’s legend suggests that the shrine was erected as a sign of appreciation to a god named Uga (宇賀).

 In the 1770s, Hikone Castle suffered from a fire hazard.
 With the fire fastly reaching the castle keep, the senior vassals of the domain prayed to the god.
 Miraculously, the fire started waning, and further damage to the castle was avoided.